Giants vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have won 32 of the 62 games they were the moneyline favorite this season (51.6%).
+- The Giants have won 51.6% of the games this season when they were the moneyline favorite (32-30).

-- Based on this game's moneyline, the Giants have an implied win probability of 52.4%.
+- The implied moneyline probablility in this matchup gives the Giants a 52.4% chance to win.

-- San Francisco has played in 118 games with over/under set, and have combined with opponents to go over the total 50 times (50-63-5).
+- San Francisco has played in 119 games with a set over/under, and have combined with its opponents to go over the total 50 times (50-64-5).

-- The Giants have put together a 4-8-0 record ATS this season.
+- The Giants have covered just 33.3% of their games this season, going 4-8-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!